- Family Leguminosae/Fabaceae

 Red clover contains coumarins, substances that reduce blood clotting.

-The volatile oils are thought to have mild anti-inflammatory properties useful in treating eczema and other skin inflammations.
+The volatile oils in Red Clover are thought to have mild anti-inflammatory properties useful in treating eczema and other skin inflammations.

 It also contains compounds that help calm coughs and reduce airway congestion.